nimmisuri/python_final_project/README.md

 • A by-product: we can use the R-peaks to calculate heart rate
 - The ECG signals have been divided into individual beats

+- Build four classifiers to classifier the ECG signals into 5 classes, using the default parameter values for each classifier.
+• KNeighborsClassifier
+• LogisticRegression
+• DecisionTreeClassifier
+• RandomForestClassifier
+• Report the training accuracy and the test accuracy in a Table (pandas dataframe